MyUncleSam/TeamviewerExporter/README.md

 1. login at https://login.teamviewer.com
 2. edit your profil (upper right)
 3. add a new app

+Permission for teamviewer app:
- 3.1 group management -> view groups
+- group management -> view groups
- 3.2 computers and contacts -> view only
+- computers and contacts -> view only

 ## BaseUrl
 Entry url for the teamviewer api.